wittgena/judgmental-phase-docs/blogs/README.md

-# 🧾 Medium Phase Reflections
+# 🧾 Blog Phase Reflections

 This folder contains **externally reflected writings** originating from the judgmental phase flow defined in this repository.

 Each `.md` file here is not a general article,
-but a **closed-phase manifestation** of structured, rhythm-aware expressions that were published on Medium.
+but a **closed-phase manifestation** of structured, rhythm-aware expressions that were published on Blog.

 ---